milkmansson/toit-ccs811/README.md

 > [!WARNING]
 > This device is quite old, although they are about.
 There are operational
+> caveats for this device, including minimum run-in times, and firmware.
-> caveats for this device.
-Please read below.
+> Please read below.

 ## Features
 ### Temperature and Humidity Compensation: